dnagir/pakunok/README.md

 ```

 Then you can `require comment` from the `application.js`.
-This give you access to `Templates.comment` function allowing you to write JavaScript like this:
+This gives you access to `Templates.comment` function allowing you to write JavaScript like:

 ```javascript
 var html = Templates.comment({author: 'Dima', text: 'Awesome'});